 As you’d expect in a city as crowded as Taipei, much of the metro network is underground.
 The Red Line, however, emerges into daylight just before Yuanshan Station, which is within walking distance of Dalongdong Baoan Temple, perhaps the capital’s most alluring hall of worship.

 The tracks are elevated all the way to Tamsui, so you can look down into nearby city streets as well as enjoy views of the mountains that give Yangmingshan National Park its rugged beauty.
-The park and its periphery are dotted with hot springs.
-If you see passengers getting off at Beitou Station, there’s a good chance they want to change trains and take the short spur to Xinbeitou, a hot springs resort since the first decade of the 20th century.
+If you see passengers getting off at Beitou Station, there’s a good chance they’re taking the short spur to Xinbeitou, a hot springs resort since the first decade of the 20th century.

 At Guandu, where the nature park draws birdwatchers from afar, the Red Line veers close to the broad Tamsui River.
-The estuary is an impressive sight, not least because the other side is dominated by Guanyinshan, a 616-metre-high (2,021 feet) dormant volcano that makes for an excellent half-day hike.
+The estuary is an impressive sight, not least because the other side is dominated by Guanyinshan, a 616-m-high (2,021 ft) dormant volcano that makes for an excellent half-day hike.

 Logging Train to Alishan